SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-pasta-4-life/README.md

 ## MAKE:

--Plan new schema
+- Plan new schema
--Create ERD using Mermaid
+- Create ERD using Mermaid
--Edit the reset-database.js ensuring it reflects the new Schema -Run the 'npm run reset-database' command to checkthe script works
+- Edit the reset-database.js ensuring it reflects the new Schema
+- Run the 'npm run reset-database' command to checkthe script works

 ## USE EXISTING: